Onshore, Nearshore, Reef, Backcountry, Flats, Wreck

 Considering the shallow water depth and size of this fish, we suggest a 50-80 wide reel.
 It should be sufficient to accommodate the 400 - 600 pound monofilament fishing line you will need.
 And as these fish live near rocks, reefs, and structures, you will need a line with some stretch.
 A 600-pound test monofilament fishing line is abrasion-resistant and will give you what you need.
 We also recommend a 20/O circle hook, big enough to get around the massive jaws of this fish.

 The key to Grouper fishing is anchoring close enough to the reef so you can get the fish will come out to take the bait, but also distant enough to have a chance to pull them away from the reef before they try to get back and break you off.
-One important tip when fishing Goliath Grouper is to bounce the bait off the bottom to create some commotion.
+One important tip when fishing is to bounce the bait off the bottom to create some commotion.
 They have no predators, and they are not shy.

-A dangerous combination of factors going against the Goliath is that they are a sluggish fish that are slow to grow and reproduce.
+A dangerous combination of factors going against the Goliath is that they are sluggish fish that are slow to grow and reproduce.
 Secondly, considering their large size, they are found in relatively shallow waters of around 150 feet.
 These are a dangerous combination.
 They have experienced an estimated 80% population reduction because of overfishing.
 Because of this, all harvest of Goliath Groupers is forbidden by law.

 Remember, these amazing fish are protected, and we all should be doing our part.
 Adhere to the rules of catch and release and leave these fish unharmed.